Financial highlights and outlook

 = Operating profit

-Our financial key performance indicators also include the operating return on sales of the Premium Brand Group:
+Our financial key performance indicators also include the operating return on sales of the Progressive Brand Group:

 Operating return on sales = Operating profit / Revenue